lbryio/lbry.tech/documents/resources/schema.md

 ## Channels

-Channels are constructed out of Certificates and Signatures.
+Channels are the identity mechanism in LBRY.
+They are constructed out of Certificates and Signatures.
 Both utilize a KeyType:

 ```protobuf
 enum KeyType {